 2. Procurement, Management and Monitoring of Contracts.
-The Commission shall procure, manage and monitor any agreements relating to the operation of the HSAP Program and pursuant to this HSAP MOU in compliance with the Commission's Procurement Policy. is anticipated that all agreements funded by this HSAP MOU will not exceed the approval authority of the President and CEO of the Commission.
-To the extent an agreement is in excess of the approval authority of the President and CEO of the Commission, that agreement will be presented to the Commission's Board and/or the Housing Authority for approval, where necessary.
+The Commission shall procure, manage and monitor any agreements relating to the operation of the HSAP Program and pursuant to this HSAP MOU in compliance with the Commission's Procurement Policy.
+It is anticipated that all agreements funded by this HSAP MOU will not exceed the approval authority of the President and CEO of the Commission.
+To the extent an agreement is in excess of the approval authority of the President and CEO of the President and CEO of the Commission, that agreement will be presented to the Commission's Board and/or the Housing Authority for approval, where necessary.